 - A box of disposable gloves that will shield your skin from contact with oil and gasoline

-- An iPad (not needed but comes in very handy)
+- An electronic tablet with an aviation application installed (not needed but comes in very handy)

 - Study materials (Check out my resources page!)